versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 #### router.rtpCapabilities
 {: #router-rtpCapabilities .code}

 An Object with the RTP capabilities of the router.
-These capabilities are tipically needed by mediasoup clients to compute their sending RTP parameters.
+These capabilities are typically needed by mediasoup clients to compute their sending RTP parameters.

 > `@type` [RtpCapabilities](/documentation/v3/mediasoup/rtp-parameters-and-capabilities/#RtpCapabilities), read only